EulogySnowfall/Docker-compose-collection/README.md

 ## Communs issues and Errors

+*** important ***

+Install With Docker CE, not with snap otherwise fwarmor will block the security of docker and docker-compose

 ### Can't access files for a Web server with bind volumes

 You have 2 things to fix here (if you work with wsl under Windows drives mount as me)